-The Fast Track Workforce Incentive Grant is a new financial aid program for adults.
-The grant addresses workforce needs by helping adults pursue a certificate, degree, or industry-recognized credential in an area designated as high need.
-Grant recipients must maintain Missouri residency and work in Missouri for three years after graduation to prevent the grant from becoming a loan that must be repaid with interest.
+The Fast Track Workforce Incentive Grant is a financial aid program for adults 25 years or older.
+This grant addresses workforce needs by helping adults pursue a certificate, degree, or industry-recognized credential in an area designated as high need.
+Grant recipients must have been a Missouri resident two years prior to receiving the grant.
 Missouri Department of Higher Education determines grant eligibility.
 If eligible, Missouri Department of Higher Education will notify you.

 Teach Nevada Scholarship

 In partnership with the Nevada Legislature and the Nevada Department of Education, WGU Nevada received funding as part of the Teach Nevada Scholarship Program—a statewide initiative that provides scholarships to new students pursuing initial teacher licensure through state-approved universities and colleges.
 WGU Nevada will award scholarships to new students who intend to obtain a bachelor's degree and license to teach in Nevada.
 The WGU Scholarships team selects eligible students and you will be notified if you are selected.